SPECT scans use radioactive tracers and special cameras to create images of your internal organs. Find out what to expect during your SPECT.

-A single-photon emission computerized tomography (SPECT) scan lets your doctor analyze the function of some of your internal organs.
-A SPECT scan is a type of nuclear imaging test, which means it uses a radioactive substance and a special camera to create 3-D pictures.
+A SPECT scan is a type of imaging test that uses a radioactive substance and a special camera to create 3D pictures.
+This test is also known as single-photon emission computerized tomography.

-While imaging tests such as X-rays can show what the structures inside your body look like, a SPECT scan produces images that show how your organs work.
-For instance, a SPECT scan can show how blood flows to your heart or what areas of your brain are more active or less active; or what parts of the bone are affected by cancer.
+While many imaging tests show what the internal organs look like, a SPECT scan can show how well the organs are working.
+For instance, a SPECT scan can show how well blood is flowing to the heart; what areas of the brain are more active or less active; or what parts of the bone are affected by cancer.

-The most common uses of SPECT are to help diagnose or monitor brain disorders, heart problems and bone disorders.
+Some of the most common uses of SPECT are to help diagnose or monitor brain disorders, heart problems and bone disorders.

 Because the radioactive tracer highlights areas of blood flow, SPECT can check for: